R1 gauge – Remote crackmeter

 Mounting the remote crackmeter

-Then insert the piston into the lugs of the joint and secure the assembly with the 2nd part of the articulated bracket.
+Then insert the piston into the joint lugs and secure the assembly with the second part of the articulated bracket.

 Mounting the remote crackmeter